SBecraft/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Lucid Charts App Architecture Diagrams

--	The Lucid Charts web-based application provides a means to construct diagrams and flowcharts to understand organizational architecture and how processes interact.
+The Lucid Charts web-based application provides a means to construct diagrams and flowcharts to understand organizational architecture and how processes interact.
+&NewLine;
+&NewLine;
+&nbsp;
 &NewLine;
 &NewLine;
 &nbsp;